 WD cloud login

 For the above two common reasons, here are some built-in quick fixes that may resolve WD sync not working.
 Apply the solution for respective reasons and you can use the WD sync utility easily.

-If you see that WD is unable to sync from the NAS to client, the underlying cause can be the disabled cloud.
-It is possible that your cloud access is disabled.
+If you see that WD is unable to sync from the NAS to the client, the underlying cause can be the disabled cloud.
+Your cloud access may be disabled.
 All you need to do is to enable your cloud to use the WD sync effectively.
 Here are the steps.

 Step 1: Start the process with logging in to the My Cloud.

 Step 2: In the main menu, select the option of settings.